sarahtang/whooping-cranes-wind-turbines/proposal.md

 # Final project proposal

+## Understanding the prevalence of wind turbine development and its impact on energy-widlife interactions
+### Sarah Tang
+The goal of this project is to better understand the general trend of wind turbine development overtime and by location.
+As land use needed for wind energy increases, it is crucial to understand the impact of wind turbine development on animals' responses and wildlife habitat.

+## Questions & Analysis
+1. Where are wind trubines most prevalent within the United States by state?
+What is common about these states?
+2. What is the general trend of wind turbine development over time?
+Is this correlated with overall wind turbine capacity?
+3. Who are wind turbines benefitting?
+Who is living in areas with wind turbines in terms of socioeconomic class and other metrics?

+## Data

-Please prepare a short proposal on your final project idea for next **Thursday, Nov 2**.
+Please prepare a short proposal on your final project idea for next **Friday, Nov 2**.
 The proposal should include:

 - Title & description of the project
 - Your name & partner's name
 - A description of the data required, and how it will be obtained (e.g. URL/DOI to data source)
-- 3 questions / analysis tasks you will perform on the data; in the spirit of the assignments we have been doing.

 *You may choose to work with your partner or independently on the final project.
 Please indicate which clearly in your proposal.*